-The general-purpose instructions perform basic data movement, memory addressing, arithmetic and logical, program flow control, input/output, and string operations on a set of integer, pointer, and BCD data types.
+General-purpose instructions perform basic data movement, memory addressing, arithmetic and logical, program flow control, input/output, and string operations on a set of integer, pointer, and BCD data types.
 This chapter provides an overview of the general-purpose instructions.
-Chapter 3, Instruction Set Reference, of the IA-32 Intel Architecture Software Developer's Manual, Volume 2 gives detailed descriptions of these instructions.
+Chapter 3, Instruction Set Reference A-M and Chapter 4, Instruction Set Reference N-Z of the IA-32 Intel Architecture Software Developer's Manual, Volumes 2A & 2B provide detailed description of each instruction.

-7.1.
-PROGRAMMING ENVIRONMENT FOR THE GENERAL-PURPOSE INSTRUCTIONS
+7.1 PROGRAMMING ENVIRONMENT FOR GP INSTRUCTIONS

-The programming environment for the general-purpose instructions consists of the set of registers and address space that make up the IA-32 architecture's basic execution environment (see Figure 7-1) and a set of data types.
-The basic execution environment includes the following items:
+The programming environment for the general-purpose instructions consists of the set of registers and address space.
+The environment includes the following items:

-- General-purpose registers.
-The eight 32-bit general-purpose registers (see Figure 3-4) are used along with the existing IA-32 addressing modes to address operands in memory.
-These registers are referenced by the names EAX, EBX, ECX, EDX, EBP, ESI EDI, and ESP. - Segment registers.
-The six 16-bit segment registers contain segment pointers for use in accessing memory.
-These registers are referenced by the names CS, DS, SS, ES, FS, and GS. - EFLAGS register.
-This 32-bit register (see Figure 3-7) is used to provide status and control for basic arithmetic, compare, and system operations. - EIP register.
-This 32-bit register contains the current instruction pointer.
+- General-purpose registers Eight 32-bit general-purpose registers (see Section 3.4.1) are used in non-64-bit modes to address operands in memory.
+These registers are referenced by the names EAX, EBX, ECX, EDX, EBP, ESI EDI, and ESP. - Segment registers The six 16-bit segment registers contain segment pointers for use in accessing memory (see Section 3.4.2).
+These registers are referenced by the names CS, DS, SS, ES, FS, and GS. - EFLAGS register This 32-bit register (see Section 3.4.3) is used to provide status and control for basic arithmetic, compare, and system operations. - EIP register This 32-bit register contains the current instruction pointer (see Section 3.4.3).